youwe-tutorials/dbq/Draft/ProposolGitHub.md

 This workshop will be the answer.

-This workshop will give you all the necessary tools, hands-on pratical sessions to solve all these issues, and making sure that computer resources are used efficiently (thus making the process **green**) and with the provision to track who proposed the changes or who drafted what and who approved that, later any
+This `valur added workshop` workshop will give you all the necessary tools, hands-on pratical sessions to solve all these issues, and making sure that computer resources are used efficiently (thus making the process **green**) and with the provision to track who proposed the changes or who drafted what and who approved that, later any